yunongLiu1/IKEA-Manuals-at-Work/datasheet.md

 ### Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?

-<span style="color:red">No, the dataset only contains instructional assembly videos and related data which is not offensive in nature.</span>
+No, the dataset only contains instructional assembly videos and related data which is not offensive in nature.

 ### Does the dataset relate to people?

-No, the dataset focuses on furniture objects and assembly instructions.
-The remaining questions in this section are not applicable.
+<span style="color:red">No, the dataset focuses on furniture objects and assembly instructions.
+The remaining questions in this section are not applicable.</span>
 ### Does the dataset identify any subpopulations (e.g., by age, gender)?

 N/A